gbif/ssg-biodiversityinformatics/content/04-Blog/02-consultation-processes/en.md

 8. The summary paper is open for review and corrections for a period following the conference.
 9. All materials, including discussion threads, can be saved and made available online for subsequent access.

 We hope that a model like this will make it easier to include contributions from all over the world, including from those who may not be free to travel or who can only participate at particular times of the day or week.
-Savings in travel costs could fund development of a good tool/platform for this purpose and of facilitators and translators.
+Savings recouped from travel costs could likely fund both the development of a good tool/platform for this purpose and activities of facilitators and translators.

 ### Face-to-face workshops